Correlations of sieve weights and distributions of zeros: Introduction

 For the diagonal case, we are forced to proceed conditionally to obtain a power saving. \begin{Proposition}[Method of Hooley, \cite{Ho00}] Assume the Riemann Hypothesis.
 Then, for all $1 \leqslant z \leqslant X$ and for all $\varepsilon>0$,

 \end{Proposition} This bound is non-trivial if $z \leqslant X^{1-\varepsilon}$.
 As we will explain in Section \ref{Sec:Hooley method}, the proof of Proposition \ref{Proposition lambdaQ squared on RH} is a straightforward adaptation of a method of Hooley, who studied the weight $\lambda_z(n)$ as part of his long series of papers on the Barban--Davenport--Halberstam theorem.
-Assuming RH is of course regrettable, but, for the applications we have in mind, the assumption of RH is par for the course.
+Assuming RH is of course regrettable, but, for the applications we have in mind, this assumption is standard.

 The proofs of Propositions \ref{Proposition lambdaQ correlation} and \ref{Proposition lambdaQ squared on RH} will be deferred to Sections \ref{Sec:offdiagonal} and \ref{Sec:Hooley method} respectively.
 For the rest of this introduction, we will discuss our two applications. \\